 The CGWEP also trained a special team of EMS workers in Orange County on falls prevention.
 The Orange County Department on Aging has partnered with the CGWEP and EMS to create a service pattern network under which frequent fallers who call EMS have additional follow up.
 After the training EMS workers conduct a second home visit and perform a multifactorial falls risk assessment.
 Patients who screen positive receive follow up from a Case Manager at the Department on Aging who facilitate referrals and access to community services.
 This project not only represents another falls prevention intervention at another point on the service continuum but is also a change in service coordination and patterns linking agencies and health care providers in a much more coordinated system.

 Working with Continuing Care Retirement Communities

-With the goal of implementing evidence-based falls prevention strategies across the continuum of care, the CGEC has developed and presented content to train nurses and front line in continuing care retirement communities.
+With the goal of implementing evidence-based falls prevention strategies across the continuum of care, the CGWEP developed and presented content to train nurses and front line in continuing care retirement communities.
 Teaching standardized evidenced-based falls prevention techniques to multi-disciplinary teams significantly improved the quality of life for residents and increased the likelihood that these seniors would be able to remain living independently.

-Finally the CGEC has supported pilot research conducted by Western Carolina, UNC Asheville, Mountain AHEC and the Western Carolina Falls Prevention Coalition to teach community members standardized falls prevention techniques.
+Finally the CGWEP has supported pilot research conducted by Western Carolina, UNC Asheville, Mountain AHEC and the Western Carolina Falls Prevention Coalition to teach community members standardized falls prevention techniques.
 Researchers are determining if lay people can make a difference in helping prevent falls among the elderly.
 During Falls Prevention Awareness Week community volunteers are trained to conduct falls screenings making safety and preventing accidents even more widely available.

 For more information on our research projects or to involve your doctor's office, retirement home or community group email Cristine Clarke, Ed.
 D.